jelledelaender/OUAppStoreRankings/README.md

 There is a default dataset with data of 1 May up to 31 July 2020 that can be used to be processed.
 A database of 1 April up to 30 June 2021 is available.

+## Definition of popular apps

+Apple is providing top lists which reflect the current moment.
+The exact definition and algorithm used by Apple is unknown and kept as a secret, but based on factors like number of recent downloads, ratings by users, usage data like how long apps are used, how quickly apps are removed again, number of launches a day etc.

+Our objective is to make a list of popular applications over a longer time.
+As the list provided by Apple and other sources are only showing snapshots of the top list, a small algorithm was defined.

+Some applications can be on the top list on a very good position like top 5 but only for a couple of days due media attention, while other applications can be on the 20th place but for a month.
+Which application is more popular?

+The initial idea was to calculate a score, based on the position and improving the score based on every day the app is on listed in the top list.
+This idea was iterated, refined and simplified to the following definition:

+We started by defining a `popularity` score.
+The lower, the more popular we define the application.
+As a start, we are using the average position of the app in the top lists of the period in scope.
+On top of this, we divide this number by the number of days the app is in the top list.

+This results in a balance of one app being on top 1 for 1 day, and an app on being third position but for at least 3 days.

+`SELECT '' as ind, name, MIN(rank) AS min_position, printf('%.3f', AVG(rank)) AS average_position, MAX(rank) AS max_position, count(*) AS number_of_days, printf('%.3f', AVG(rank) / count(*)) AS popularity, app_id FROM apps WHERE category = 'free' GROUP BY app_id ORDER BY popularity ASC  LIMIT 50`

+This algorithm can be more refined by taking more aspects into account:
+- Ratings: Improving the poplarity score for apps with an excelent rating.
+The question is however to which extent the rating influence the popularity.
+A rating reflects on the user experience and quality, which indirectly will have an impact on the popularity of the app.
+As this is taken into account indirectly by the top-list position, this factor was excluded on the algorithm
+- Number of periods and durations the app is in the top list: An app that is in the top list for a full week without any interuptions will be considered more popular than an app that managed to be listed 7 times for shorter time over a longer period.
+This is left for future work and out of scope for now.

 ## Warnings

 The current datasource used is the public API of SensorTower.
 This API is public available and data is updated multiple times a day.